Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Database-DBS-C01-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Set DeletionProtection to True
 - [ ] Set MultiAZ to True
-- [x] Set TerminationProtection to True
+- [ ] Set TerminationProtection to True
+- [x] Set DeleteAutomatedBackups to False
 - [ ] Set DeletionPolicy to Delete
 - [x] Set DeletionPolicy to Retain